The Export Service Organisation of the Styrian economy

 - We are starting the new year with a company visit offensive with which we will strengthen our individual export consulting.
 We would be thrilled to visit you too – please send us your request via email: email@example.com

-- Have framework conditions and travel restrictions changed due to Corona?
-We will continue to provide you with updates in our news ticker and answer your questions about business and commuter traffic individually via our Corona hotline: +43 316 601 400.
+- What to keep in mind due to EU Sanctions on Russia, Belarus and Ukraine?
+We will continue to provide you with updates and answer your questions via: +43 316 601 400.